ryan-snyder/dnd-online/api/README.md

 Member - A member of the party - There may be instances that a party member can see certain info.
 That may be decided by the DM.
 Or that member will have a note section for info that they learn

+**This probably won't be implemented in this iteration**

 We could have a party specific endpoint for character info.

 Reason for this would be that the party members shouldn't be privy to all info on a character

+something like

+/party/character/{id} and then depending on the permission level, return different info

+The problem is though, certain party members could know something others don't.
+But this will be covered by the concept of notes.

+**Notes may also not be implemented in this iteration**

+Notes would be party specific and user specific

+So a member of a party can have notes.

+notes would be added to the party members info. like so

+        {
+          members: [{
+            id: 'whatever',
+            permission: 'whatever',
+            character: 'whatever',
+            notes: 'some notes'
+          }]
+        }
+ Notes could be time based, as well.
+Like a journal entry.
+But again, That will most likely be out of scope in this iteration.
+Most likely, we wouldn't store it just as plain text though.
+We would do some string escapes and maybe have an array of notes containing a timestamp and the actual note.
+We could also enforce a character limit on notes as well

 # Business Rules/Logic

 1. A character is a created DND character sheet